 Figure 3 shows the magnetic-field levels measured along the boundaries of the properties across the street from the substation along the Perimeter A measurement path.
 The median magnetic field measured around these properties in Perimeter A was 12 mG.
-At several points on Perimeter A, a higher magnetic was measured.
-An example is a point near the northeast corner of the substation in the middle of 138th Street at the intersection with Sinepuxent Ave. (between measurement locations A.8 and A.9) where the highest magnetic field was measured to be 58 mG.
-Away from this location, the next highest measured magnetic level of approximately 55 mG was recorded near the southwest corner of the intersection of 137th Street and Sinepuxent Avenue (near measurement location A.4).
-A still lower level, approximately 25 mG, was recorded between the residences at 13801A Sinepuxent Avenue and 204 138th Street (between measurement locations A.12 and A.13) near an underground electrical service.
+At several points on Perimeter A, a higher magnetic field was measured. the highest measured magnetic level of approximately 48 mG was recorded between measurement locations A.8 and A.9 on Sinepuxent Avenue near the center of 138th Street above an underground electrical service.
+The next highest peak was measured at a point near the southwest corner of the intersection of 137th Street and Sinepuxent Avenue (in front of the water treatment plant and between measurement locations A.3 and A.4) where the magnetic field was measured to be 46 mG.
+A still lower level, approximately 23 mG, was recorded north of the substation (on 138th Street between measurement locations A.12 and A.13).
 These locations correspond to the highest local peaks in the magnetic-field level shown in Figure 3.

 Since magnetic-field levels decrease with increasing distance from the source, the magnetic fields from the substation would be expected to decrease monotonically with increasing distance from the substation along the transects.
-However, this monotonic decrease was observed only in Transect I (Figure 11) and was due to a decline in the magnetic field with distance from the overhead power line running along 138th Street and the magnetic field along this transect path from an underground distribution line beneath Sinepuxent Ave.
+However, this monotonic decrease was observed only in Transect I (Figure 11) consistent with a combination of a decline in the magnetic field with distance from the overhead power line running along 138th Street and from an underground distribution line running parallel to Sinepuxent Ave.
 In contrast, the measured magnetic field levels along all other transects going away from the substation (in Figures 4 through 10) show higher magnetic field levels at locations away from the substation, or relatively constant magnetic field levels both near and far from the substation.
-The maximum measurement along any of these transects was approximately 15 mG, observed along Transect B, more than 350 feet away from the substation and in close proximity to a ground-level, pad-mounted neighborhood distribution transformer.
+The maximum measurement along any of these transects was approximately 17 mG, observed along Transect B, more than 350 feet away from the substation and in close proximity to a ground-level, pad-mounted neighborhood distribution transformer.
 The minimum, maximum, and median magnetic-field levels for each transect are summarized in Table 4.
-The occasional local maximum value of the magnetic field was observed in these transect measurements that is generally consistent with the presence of underground cables or neighborhood distribution transformers.
+The occasional local maximum value of the magnetic field observed in these transect measurements is generally consistent with the presence of underground cables or neighborhood distribution transformers.5